rubrikinc/rubrik-powershell-sdk/docs/powershell/inputs/DeleteSmbDomainInput.md

 - domainName: System.String
   - Required.
-SMB domain name.
+ID of the SMB Domain to delete.